How To Bind Tabs

 You can dynamically create tab items with data binding.
 To do this, bind the ItemsSource

-property of a tab control to an array of objects representing the tab header and content.
+property of a tab control to a collection of objects representing the tab header and content.

 You can then use a data template to display the objects.